Date of Award:

 A 3 x 4 x 3 randomized split block design experiment was done to test the effects of preacidification and heat treatment on the properties of retentate curd.
 Skim milk was pasteurized at 62.8°C for 30 min and split into three lots which were unacidified, phosphoric acid added to pH 6.2, and phosphoric acid added to pH 5.85.
 The three lots of skim milk were ultrafiltered at 54.4°C to 16% total solids.
 Each lot was divided into four treatments which were unheated, heated to 71.1°C for 7 s, 76.7°C for 7 s, and 82.2°C for 7 s.
 Each vat was replicated three times.
 Cottage cheese pH, total solids, and six sensory attributes were measured.
 Finished cottage cheeses were evaluated by an expert panel of five judges.
 Total solids, protein content, and fines content of the whey were also measured.
 Preacidification treatment at pH 6.2 enhanced curd structure, which increased solids recovery, reduced fines, and improved curd appearance, firmness, and texture.
 Heat treatments caused softening of the curd and increased moisture content in the curd.
 Excessive heat treatment caused shattering, fines, and mealiness.
 The best curd from the experiment was produced from pH 6.2 retentate heat treated at 71.1°C for 7 s.
 Whey proteins decreased in wheys from retentates heat treated at 76.7°C for 7 sand 82.2°C for 7 s.
 The effects of heat treatment were more pronounced with increasing acidification.

 Raynes, Ronald Michael, "Influence of Process Parameters in the Manufacture of Cottage Cheese Curd from Ultrafiltered Skim Milk" (1992).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5391.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .